Sienci-Labs/Resources/atc/atc-assembly/atc-dust-shoe.md

 1. Attach the **front and rear gaskets** to the Clear Cut ATC bracket:

    * Align holes between the front gasket and bracket
-   * Snap fingers of rear gasket into place
+   * Snap prongs of rear gasket into place
    * Both gaskets should sit flush to the bottom of the bracket

    [Render] An image showing us placing both gaskets onto the atc bracket, combining the two images below into one.